-On April 28, 2023, we entered into a Securities Purchase Agreement (the "Securities Purchase Agreement") with certain institutional and accredited investors (the "Purchasers"), pursuant to which we agreed to issue and sell to the Purchasers in a private placement (the "Private Placement") (i) in an initial closing, (a) an aggregate of 15,151,518 shares (the "Shares") of our common stock, \$0.001 par value per share, or pre-funded warrants in lieu thereof (the "Pre-Funded Warrants"), and (b) common stock warrants exercisable into an aggregate of 15,151,518 shares of common stock (or Pre-Funded Warrants in lieu thereof) (the "Common Warrants" and, together with the Pre-Funded Warrants, the "Warrants"); (ii) in a second closing, upon the satisfaction of specified conditions set forth in the Securities Purchase Agreement, an aggregate of 20,202,024 shares of common stock (or Pre-Funded Warrants); and (iii) in a third closing, upon the satisfaction of specified conditions set forth in the Securities Purchase Agreement, an aggregate of 25,252,530 shares of common stock (or Pre-Funded Warrants), in each case subject to customary adjustments as provided in the Securities Purchase Agreement, Pre-Funded Warrant or Common Warrant, as applicable.
+On April 28, 2023, we entered into a Securities Purchase Agreement (the "2023 Securities Purchase Agreement") with certain institutional and accredited investors, pursuant to which we agreed to issue and sell to the investors in a private placement (the "2023 Private Placement") (i) in an initial closing, (a) an aggregate of 15,151,518 shares (the "Shares") of our common stock, \$0.001 par value per share, or pre-funded warrants in lieu thereof (the "Pre-Funded Warrants"), and (b) common stock warrants exercisable into an aggregate of 15,151,518 shares of common stock (or Pre-Funded Warrants in lieu thereof) (the "Common Warrants" and, together with the Pre-Funded Warrants, the "Warrants"); (ii) in a second closing, upon the satisfaction or waiver of specified conditions set forth in the 2023 Securities Purchase Agreement, an aggregate of 20,202,024 shares of common stock (or Pre-Funded Warrants); and (iii) in a third closing, upon the satisfaction or waiver of specified conditions set forth in the 2023 Securities Purchase Agreement, an aggregate of 25,252,530 shares of common stock (or Pre-Funded Warrants), in each case subject to customary adjustments as provided in the 2023 Securities Purchase Agreement, Pre-Funded Warrant or Common Warrant, as applicable.
 Each Common Warrant has an exercise price of \$3.00 per share and expires five years after issuance.
 The Pre-Funded Warrants are exercisable immediately and until exercised in full, with an exercise price of \$0.001 per share.
-The Shares, the Warrants, and the shares of common stock issuable upon the exercise of the Warrants, have not been registered under the Securities Act of 1933, as amended, and were offered pursuant to the exemption from registration provided in Section 4(a)(2) under the Securities Act of 1933, as amended, and Rule 506(b) promulgated thereunder.
+The Pre-Funded Warrants and Common Warrants are subject to specified beneficial ownership limitations, which are generally set at 9.99% of the total common stock then issued and outstanding immediately following the exercise of such warrants, and provided that any beneficial ownership limitation may not exceed 19.99% unless otherwise permitted.
+The Shares, the Warrants, and the shares of common stock issuable upon the exercise of the Warrants, have not been registered under the Securities Act of 1933, as amended, and were offered pursua

 On May 5, 2023, the initial closing occurred and we received \$35.0 million, or net proceeds of approximately \$33.0 million after deducting offering costs, in exchange for 8,730,168 shares of common stock and Pre-Funded Warrants to purchase 6,421,350 shares of common stock.
-We may receive an additional \$105.0 million upon sale of the shares to be issued in the second and third closings, subject to achieving specified milestones and volume weighted average share price levels and trading volume conditions, and an additional \$45.5 million assuming the exercise of all Common Warrants issued in the initial closing of the Private Placement.
+We may receive an additional \$105.0 million upon sale of the shares to be issued in the second and third closings, subject to satisfaction or waiver of specified conditions, including clinical development milestones and volume weighted average share price levels and trading volume conditions, and an additional \$45.5 million assuming the exercise of all Common Warrants issued in the initial closing of the 2023 Private Placement.

-In connection with the Private Placement, the Company filed on May 18, 2023, a registration statement on Form S-3 ("Registration Statement") with the SEC to register for resale the Shares and the shares of common stock issuable upon the exercise of the Warrants.
-The Registration Statement became effective on June 2, 2023.
+In connection with the 2023 Private Placement, the Company filed a registration statement on Form S-3 with the SEC to register for resale the Shares and the shares of common stock issuable upon the exercise of the Warrants, which became effective on June 2, 2023.